TheRenegadeCoder/sample-programs-website/docs/projects/linear-search/c-plus-plus/index.md

 [Linear Search](https://sampleprograms.io/projects/linear-search) in [C++](https://sampleprograms.io/languages/c-plus-plus) was written by:

 - Jeremy Grifski
+- rzuckerm
 - Vipin Yadav

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 10 2022 16:05:09.
+**Note**: The solution shown above is the current solution in the Sample Programs repository as of Jan 29 2023 21:43:56.
 The solution was first committed on Oct 03 2022 18:47:58.
 As a result, documentation below may be outdated.

 ## How to Implement the Solution